poseidon/typhoon/docs/addons/prometheus.md

 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - Deployment that exposes Kubernetes object metrics
 * [blackbox_exporter](https://github.com/prometheus/blackbox_exporter) - Scrapes HTTP, HTTPS, DNS, TCP, or ICMP endpoints and exposes availability as metrics

-### Queries and Graphs
+### Queries and Alerts

-Prometheus provides a simplistic UI for querying and graphing metrics.
+Prometheus provides a simplistic UI for querying metrics and viewing alerts.
 Use `kubectl` to authenticate to the apiserver and create a local port-forward to the Prometheus pod.

 ```
 kubectl get pods -n monitoring